On the left, still from “Goodbye Julia” (MAD Solutions, 2023), directed by Mohamed Kordofani.

 While Egypt’s reception made up a significant portion of the success, the film’s audience reached beyond the Sudanese community and resonated with many people of different nationalities.
 “Goodbye Julia” has since been distributed in at least 19 Arab and European countries, according to its distributor MAD Solutions.
 It has won over 20 Arab and international awards, including the Best Film Award at the Luxor African Film Festival in Egypt and the Baghdad Film Festival in Iraq, as well as the Roger Ebert Award at the Chicago International Film Festival, the Cinema for Humanity Award, and the Prix de la Liberté at the 2023 Cannes Film Festival, among others.
 Kordofani won the Best Director Award for First Fiction at the 18th edition of the Cyprus International Film Festival, and Eiman Yousif took home the Best Actor Award at the same festival.

-Excerpted from “Global Audiences Resonate With ‘Goodbye Julia,’ a Film About Two Sudanese Families Shattered by Tragedy” by Naomi Pham, scheduled to appear in the forthcoming Al Jadid, Vol. 28, No. 85, 2024.
+Excerpted from Naomi Pham's “Global Audiences Resonate With ‘Goodbye Julia,’ a Film About Two Sudanese Families Shattered by Tragedy,” which appeared in Al Jadid Magazine, Vol. 28, No. 85, 2024 and Inside Al Jadid Reports, No. 82, 2024.

 Copyright © 2024 AL JADID MAGAZINE